chophilip21/VLM-cross-scene-portrait-matcher/README.md

 - ✅ Replace `faiss` that was difficult to build with `nmslib-metabrainz`
 - ✅ Implement function to read images safely using metadata
 - ❌ Create the yoloworld feature. work on the pipeline.
 Call in `DP2 match` for now.
-Download the weights efficienly from dropbox.
+Download the weights efficienly from google drive.
 - ❌ Research face-reidentification model that is super light.
 - ❌ Think about ways to obfuscate credentials.
 - ❌ Replace yunet with scrfd for better performance.